mukulkhanna/FHDR/README.md

 This repository contains the code for the following paper's implementation.

-FHDR: HDR Image Reconstruction from a SingleLDR Image using Feedback Network
+**FHDR: HDR Image Reconstruction from a SingleLDR Image using Feedback Network**<br>

-Zeeshan Khan, Mukul Khanna, Shanmuganathan Raman
+Zeeshan Khan, Mukul Khanna, Shanmuganathan Raman<br>
 2019 IEEE Global Conference on Signal and Information Processing ([GlobalSIP](http://2019.ieeeglobalsip.org))